List of hotel fires in the United States: Westchase Hilton Hotel

 In March 1982, a fire broke out in the Westchase Hilton Hotel in Houston, Texas.
 12 people died in the hotel, which was opened in 1980.
 A report by the National Fire Protection Association identified one reason for the deaths as inadequate escape routes: the stairways were located at the end of the corridor, so that as the hallways filled with smoke, people were unable to reach them and suffocated.
 In addition, a staff member repeatedly reset the alarm system, preventing transmission of information about the fire to the Fire Department, and a poorly closing door allowed smoke to spread.
 The fire was caused by a smoldering cigarette that had been dropped on a chair in a room on the fourth floor.

 Alexander Hamilton Hotel

 An arson fire burned the Alexander Hamilton Hotel in Paterson, New Jersey, on October 18, 1984, killing 15 and injuring 60 others.
 A resident of the hotel, Russell William Conklin, was convicted of arson and manslaughter and sentenced to 20 years in prison; he served 12 years before being released in 1997.

 Elliott Chambers

 On July 4, 1984, an arson fire set at a low-rent rooming house in Beverly, Massachusetts killed 15 people.
 The fire was set by a man whose ex-girlfriend was going out with someone who was staying in the building.
-He set the fire by lighting gasoline-soaked newspapers an alcove adjacent to the front entrance.
+He set the fire by lighting gasoline-soaked newspapers in an alcove adjacent to the front entrance.
 It was the deadliest arson fire in Massachusetts, the deadliest fire in the state since the Cocoanut Grove fire in 1942, and the deadliest fire in Beverly's history.